cpq/bare-metal-programming-guide/README.md

 MAC and PHY can talk several interfaces, we'll use RMII.
 For that, a bunch of pins must be configured to use their Alternative Function (AF).
 To implement a web server, we need 3 software components:
 - a network driver, which sends/receives Ethernet frames to/from MAC controller
 - a network stack, that parses frames and understands TCP/IP
-- a network library that undertands HTTP
+- a network library that understands HTTP

 We will use [Mongoose Network Library](https://github.com/cesanta/mongoose) which implements all of that in a single file.
 So, copy